In this post, we explain what scenes and sequels are, and why you need them in your novel.

 Our lives are made up of scenes and sequels.
 We live through times of action and periods of reflection.
-Some periods of our lives seem completely action-packed and others are relatively conflict-free.
+Sometimes, our lives seem completely action-packed.
+At other times, they are relatively conflict-free.

 Novels are also made up of these storytelling units.
 As I wrote in a previous post:

 - Action scenes are ‘…where your characters act.
 They mostly plan, seduce, argue, escape, search, meet, talk, pursue and investigate in scenes.’

 - Sequels are ‘ …where your characters react.
 They think, reflect, process, rest, accept, and make peace in sequels.
 Sequels are also used to establish setting, reveal backstory, and show theme.’

 Tip: We can even break our days up into these units.
 A good writing exercise is to break up a day in your life into periods of action and periods of reflection.